 Decades later, when my Grandma Leora (then Goff) was a girl, May 30 was observed in Guthrie Center, Iowa, with a solemn ceremony attended by the whole town.
 When she was nine years old, Leora was one of about twenty young girls who took part.

 Veterans of the Civil and Spanish American Wars decorated a hay rack wagon, she remembered, for the 1900 Decoration Day procession.
 A team of Palomino horses pulled the wagon to the cemetery.
 The girls, dressed in white–with red, white, and blue sashes over their shoulders–rode on the wagon.
 The veterans marched behind.
 At the cemetery, a girl in white accompanied a veteran in uniform to lay flowers on soldiers’ graves.

 When Leora’s daughter Doris was about thirteen, she was part of a similar ceremony in the early 1930s, three years in a row.
-The town band marched the mile from the town of Dexter to the cemetery followed by uniformed veterans, then the girls–two by two wearing white dresses with red and blue sashes.
+The town band marched from the Dexter schoolhouse, through Marshall Street, and on out to the cemetery.
+They were followed by uniformed veterans, then the girls–two by two wearing white dresses with red and blue sashes.
 Each girl carried two bouquets of mostly pale blue iris, one in each arm.

 As a Legionnaire called out a name, one girl laid a bouquet on his grave.
 Another name, her other bouquet.
 Her partner was next.
 The audience followed through the rows of stones.